 To be judged Wednesday, 12:00 - 7:00 p.m.
-A. Computer entries will be judged face to face on Wednesday.

-- B. PowerPoint presentations are strongly suggested on flash drives; no floppy discs.
-Please print contents of presentation for back up if program doesn't work. - C. YOU NEED TO BRING YOUR OWN DEVICE - D. Print off picture or description of item internet NOT guaranteed. - E. Open to exhibitors in a computer project. - F. One Grand Champion and one Reserve Champion will be selected in Computers if there are 6 or more exhibits. - G. Where exhibit calls for poster or chart, the size must be 14"x22", unless otherwise specified.
+- A. Computer entries will be judged face to face on Wednesday. - PowerPoint presentations are strongly suggested on flash B. drives.
+Please print contents of presentation for back up if program doesn't work. - C. YOU NEED TO BRING YOUR OWN DEVICE - D. Print off picture or description of prior to coming to the fair. - Open to exhibitors in a computer project.
+E. - One Grand Champion and one Reserve Champion will be F. selected in Computers if there are 6 or more exhibits. - Where exhibit calls for poster or chart, the size must be G. 14"x22", unless otherwise specified.
 Where exhibit calls for a display, this is not limited to a 14"x22", unless otherwise specified. - H. Exhibitors limited to entering in one class only.

-Blue......\$2.50 Red......2.25 White......2.00 Pink.....1.75
+Blue......\$2.50 Red......2.25